 - Error rates by product and employee – Avoiding mistakes is every bit as important as optimizing mix and hours on the floor.
 KPIs dashboards can be used to study error rates and then correlate the results by product and employee.

 - Assembly speed by product and employee – Manufacturers should slice and dice production data to better understand what products are easier to produce and then use the data to generate discussions with staff and floor leaders.
 There may be qualitative information not included in the analyses.
 Manufacturers should dig deep to determine what is special about those products in particular?
 Would the factory earn higher profits by writing contracts to increase volume?
 With the right assembly speed, KPIs manufacturers can make data driven changes to their mix.

 - Downtime in proportion to operating time – Unscheduled maintenance increases costs and decreases output… which is exactly the opposite of what manufacturers want.
 This ratio of downtime to operating time is a direct indicator of asset availability for production.

 - Percentage planned vs. emergency maintenance work orders – This ratio metric goes hand in hand with the above downtime in proportion to operating time ratio.
 It is an indicator of how often scheduled maintenance takes place, versus more disruptive/un-planned maintenance.

 - Reportable health and safety incidents – Manufacturers need to ensure a safe work environment.
 If they don’t, the results can be devastating.
 The Compliance KPI dashboard should include measuring the number of health and safety incidents that were either actual incidents or near misses recorded as occurring over a period of time.

 The Industrial Internet of Things and manufacturing analytics are bringing about the fourth industrial revolution.
-Manufacturers can ensure they are part of Smart Manufacturing by collecting the appropriate data, tracking the right key performance indicators and investing in the right analytics software.
+Manufacturers can ensure they are part of Smart Manufacturing by collecting the appropriate data, tracking the right key performance indicators and investing in the right data analysis tool.